ChrisVilches/Ruby-Behavior-Tree/README.md

 end
 ```

-**Example #2: Overriding the control-flow logic**
+**Example #2: Overriding the control flow logic**

 The example above defines a new traversal strategy, but keeps the same logic as a vanilla `Sequence`.
-In the following example, we continue to use the strategy defined above, but create a different control-flow logic.
+In the following example, we continue to use the strategy defined above, but create a different control flow logic.

+Control nodes execute their control flow logic in the `on_tick` method, so this is the method that must be overriden.

 ```ruby
 # Return success if all either succeeded or failed.
 Otherwise return failure.